 The Bank of Thailand Museum in Bang Khun Phrom Palace is one of those Bangkok museums that preserves a special aspect of Thai history.
 It’s a legacy of a millennium of the financial history of Thailand.

 On 28 December 2006, Bang Khun Phrom Palace celebrated its centenary.
 Guests for the ceremony dressed in traditional Thai costumes and mingled in an atmosphere with traditional Thai music to relive the days when Prince Paribatra held court.

 How to get there

-The museum is in Samsen Road near the Bang Khun Phrom junction.
+The museum is in Wisut Kasat Road off Samsen Road near the Bang Khun Phrom junction.
 The prominent landmark there is the King Rama VIII suspension bridge

 With its Italian architecture, the palace stands out from the modern design of the main office buildings in the Bank of Thailand premises.

 A convenient way of getting there is by Chao Phraya river boat to the Phra Arthit Pier and take a taxi or tuk tuk there.

 The museum is open from Mondays – Fridays between 09:30 am – 04:00 pm.
 Previously only group tours with appointments made in advance are admitted.
 That has changed.